DataBoySu/databoysu-readme-translator/README.md

 > [!IMPORTANT] \
 > This translation tool is primarily meant for **public repositories** \
-> It relies on the public instances of GitHub Action Runners to run \
+> It relies on the public instances of GitHub Action Runners to run
 >
 > While private repo owners can also run this pipeline, they should be aware that \
-> an average multi-language job takes 40 minutes to run \
+> an average language translation job takes 40 minutes to run
 >
-> it is recommended for everyone to use the example workflow given below \
+> So it is recommended for everyone to use the example workflow given below \
 > to parallely spin up multiple jobs and translate everything in one go

 ---